skoczen/will/docs/deploy.md

 Continuous Deployment has dramatically changed how we build and use will - instead of talking about "what if will did...", generally, people just implement it, push it, and play with it for real.
 It's been a great place to be.
 It might be for you too.

 That's it in getting your will up and running!
 But maybe you're one of those people who wants to pitch in and make will even better.
+Awesome.
 Learn [how to improve will](improve.md).